Connecting an Access™ Database to Excel™

 If you chose to use the Access database correctly you will need to change the VBA code to point to the fully qualified location where you have placed the database.

-The usual disclaimers apply.
+As normal the usual disclaimers apply.

 It is important to note that we intentionally made it fail in order to show what reference needs to be included in order to create the connection.